maciosz/IMCA/README.md

 But you can use Bowtie2, BWA, Tophat etc.

-6. Transfer the mapping of the reads from contigs to reference.
+**6. Transfer the mapping of the reads from contigs to reference.**

-`./transferMapping.py -r reads2reference.sam -c reads2contigs.sam -m contigs2reference.sam -o merged_mapping.bam`
+`./transfer_mapping.py -r reads2reference.sam -c reads2contigs.sam -m contigs2reference.sam -o merged_mapping.bam`

 This will generate file `merged_mapping.bam` with all the reads that were mapped to the reference